pingcap/talent-plan/rust/README.md

 appreciated.
 As you are following along please [file issues] and complete the [post-project surveys].
 You are also encouraged to fix problems on your own and submit pull requests.
 See [CONTRIBUTING.md] for more about contributing to Practical Networked Applications in Rust.
-See [roadmap.md] for details about future course subject matter._
+See [the roadmap] for details about future course subject matter._

 **[View the lesson plan][plan]**.